Change of Grade

 Course Repeats with “Grade Forgiveness.”

-Formerly known as “Academic Renewal” at SJSU, Grade Forgiveness is the circumstance in which the new grade replaces the former grade with respect to the calculation of GPA.
+Grade Forgiveness is the circumstance in which the new grade replaces the former grade with respect to the calculation of GPA.
 The original grade remains on the transcript.
+The policy regarding repetition of courses with Grade Forgiveness applies only to courses taken and repeated at SJSU (as stated in University Policy F08-2).

 - Undergraduate and postbaccalaureate students may repeat a maximum of 16 units of total Grade Forgiveness, consisting of a combination of up to 9 units (maximum) of lower division (numbered 0-99) course work, and up to 9 units (maximum) of upper division (numbered 100-199) course work.